You can help your body prevent Alzheimer’s!

 5. Alpha lipoic acid is another power punch against Alzheimer’s.
 Foods like organic spinach, broccoli, yams, brewers yeast, tomatoes, brussels sprouts, carrots, beets, rice bran, organ meats and grass fed red meat are good sources.
 See, just more vegetables and whole foods!

 BTW, they have found a chemical that actually causes Alzheimer’s used in lab rats called Mancozeb.
 Now you would think this would be a difficult chemical to get your hands on, but astonishingly enough, Mancozeb is a pretty common chemical in fertilizers, fungicides and pesticides.
-Avoid this at all costs, and as I always say, read labels and avoid man-made chemicals in cleaning products, personal products, and foods.
-If you wouldn’t eat a plate of something on an ingredient list, it is not food!
+Avoid this at all costs!
+And as I always say, read labels and avoid man-made chemicals in foods and cleaning/personal products.
+For example use baking soda an vinegar to clean instead of toxic chemicals.
+When you read ingredient labels on packaged foods, and you wouldn’t eat a plate of something on that list, it is not food!

-So to review, eat lots of organic green vegetables and assure you get 3-4 grams of good quality fish oil a day, increase alpha lipoic acid sourses, take a good CoQ10 enzyme, (Ubiguinol), and do at least 141 minutes of aerobic exercise, preferably over 3-5 times a week.
+So to review, eat lots of organic green vegetables and assure you get 3-4 grams of good quality fish oil a day, increase alpha lipoic acid sources, take a good CoQ10 enzyme, (Ubiquinol), and do at least 141 minutes of easy aerobic exercise, over 3-5 times a week.

 Everything we put in our mouth, and on our skin for that matter, is either contributing to our life or contributing to our death.
 If you don’t spend your time, energy, and money, on your health now, you will surely be spending it on your illness later!!

 - Chh-wei: etal.
 J Appl Physiol 106.1585-1594, 2008

 - Enzinger C. etal.
 Neurology 64 1704-11 May 24, 2005

 - Arch Neurol.
 2007 64(7): 954-956: July 2007